Mamotte! Lollipop

 Mamotte!
 Lollipop (まもって！ロリポップ, Mamotte!
 Roripoppu) is a Japanese manga series written and illustrated by Michiyo Kikuta (菊田みちよ, Kikuta Michiyo).
 It was serialized in Kodansha's shōjo manga magazine Nakayoshi between 2002 and 2005.

-The story revolves around female protagonist Nina Yamada, a seventh grader who accidentally swallows the Crystal Pearl thinking it was candy.
+The story revolves around female protagonist Nina Yamada, a seventh grader who accidentally swallows the Crystal Pearl thinking it is candy.
 The pearl is the goal of a sorcery examination where the students must retrieve it to pass.
 But since Nina has swallowed the pearl, she is now the target.
 Two of the examinees decide to protect her from the other students while they work on a potion to extract the pearl from Nina.

 In 2006, Mamotte!
 Lollipop was adapted into a thirteen episode anime television series by Marvelous Entertainment and Sunshine Corporation under the direction of Noriyoshi Nakamura (中村憲由, Nakamura Noriyoshi).
 The anime series aired between July 1 and September 2006 on KAB.
 In 2009, Funimation dubbed the anime under the name Save Me!
 Lollipop.